huangjiahua/reredis/README.md

 ## HEADLINES!

-Async version of reredis is coming in async branch!
+Async version of reredis is coming in [async branch](https://github.com/huangjiahua/reredis/tree/async)!
+And there is blogs on this project [here](https://jiahuah.com/content/fa92)!

 ## Building reredis